ec-builds/ec-builds/README.md

 # EC-Builds

-10+ years of hands-on systems administration across healthcare, aerospace, and non-profit — now building toward cloud and infrastructure engineering through deliberate, documented lab work.

 This GitHub is my technical portfolio: real builds, real configs, and real lessons learned as I expand from sysadmin into cloud, automation, and security operations.

 ---

 ## About

-I've spent a decade managing infrastructure in high-compliance, high-stakes environments — including regulated healthcare systems, non-profit, and aerospace.
-That background means I'm comfortable with strict change management, security requirements, and being the person everyone calls when something breaks.

-Now I'm channeling that operational depth into cloud engineering, infrastructure automation, and security operations — areas where my hands-on systems knowledge gives me a foundation most people building in those spaces don't have.

-I work remotely and document everything.
+I'm a systems administrator with 10+ years of experience supporting enterprise IT across healthcare, aerospace, and non-profit organizations.

+Throughout my career, I’ve built and supported enterprise infrastructure in environments where reliability, security, and documentation mattered every day.
+I’ve learned that reliable infrastructure isn’t just about deploying technology.
+It’s about building systems that are secure, well documented, and easy to maintain.

+This repository documents that journey.
+Every project is built to strengthen my technical skills while following production-inspired practices for architecture, documentation, automation, and security.

+My goal is simple: keep building, keep learning, and share what I learn along the way.

 ---